-Students in grades K-4 who are involved in a fight are subject to the following possible consequences: loss of recess and/or privileges, in-school intervention, and out-of-school suspension.
+Students in grades K-4 who are involved in a fight are subject to the following possible consequences: loss of privileges, in-school intervention, and out-of-school suspension.
 The administration shall determine the appropriate punishments for the student based on the findings after investigating the incident.
-Specific consequences for 5th-8th grade students are detailed on page 45.
+Specific consequences for 5th-8th grade students are detailed on page 46.